Reviews You Can Rely On

 Credit: Natalie Kafader

 Our favorite miter saw is the DeWalt 12-Inch Double-Bevel Sliding Compound DWS780.
-It's powerful, accurate, and user-friendly, if a bit large and heavy.
+It's powerful, accurate, and user-friendly.

 Best Overall Miter Saw